robertjd/okta.github.io/_source/_standards/OAuth/index.md

 To configure a Custom Authorization Server, sign in to your org and navigate to **Security** > **API** > **Add Authorization Server**.

-We recommend that if you use Custom Authorization Server, that you use it instead of the Okta Authorization Server for any platform use cases (applications that will be exposed outside your own company, or securing API access).
+We recommend that if you use a Custom Authorization Server, that you use it instead of the Okta Authorization Server for any platform use cases (applications that will be exposed outside your own company, or securing API access).
 Doing so will make it easier to consume enhancements to the API Access Management product and features.